applebiter/jackdaw/README.md

 - Install Python packages
 - Set up directories and config files
 - Guide you through model downloads
-- **Optional**: Install as systemd service for auto-start with dashboard

 See `docs/README.md` for detailed setup and `docs/SYSTEMD_SERVICE.md` for service management.